ClinSeq/autoseq-snakemake/docs/server_launch.md

 │   │-- sample_lists
 ```

-The `INBOX` contains all the sample fastq files; their directory name has to follow pattern mentioned in [General Description page](barcodes.md).
-The `autoseq-output` directory contains the results of the analysis. `config` directory contains the configuration files (which contains tool specific parameters) used in the pipeline.
-The `logs` directory contains the no hungup analysis log for each sample.
-And, the `sample_lists` directory contains list of files with file name as `clinseqBarcodes_YYYY-MM-DD.txt`.
-Each of these files contains list of samples for which analysis were started on the specific date.
+* The `INBOX` directory contains all sample FASTQ files, and the directory names must follow the pattern specified in the [General Description page](barcodes.md)
+* The `autoseq-output` directory stores the analysis results.
+* The `config` directory contains configuration files, including tool-specific parameters used in the pipeline.
+* The `logs` directory holds the "no hungup" logs for each sample analysis.
+* The `sample_lists` directory includes files named `clinseqBarcodes_YYYY-MM-DD.txt`, each listing the samples analyzed on a particular date.

-**Note:** If you are starting analysis for any new project in our server or creating a new pipeline, it is crutial to maintain the above directory structure.
+**Note:** When starting a new project or creating a new pipeline on our server, it is crucial to maintain the above directory structure for consistency.

 ## Virtual Environment

-In order to make the analysis easier, we have configured a virtual environment in our ravenclaw server with all the required dependencies.
-You can use the command `prod_up` to activate this virtual environment.
+To streamline the analysis process, we have set up a virtual environment on the Ravenclaw server with all necessary dependencies.
+You can activate this environment using the command `prod_up`.

-## Launching multiple samples in server:
+## Launching Multiple Samples on the Server

-If you wish to launch multiple samples in server, it essential to ensure that you are submitting your jobs through Slurm, so that Slurm can take care of allocating resources for each of your job.
-We have already installed Slurm and configured the virtual environment called `prod_up` in our ravenclaw server.
-If you are using a different server and if you wish to specify any memory requirement for any specific job, you need to modify the cluster configuration file as per your requirement.
-The cluster configuration file can be found in `/nfs/PIPELINE/autoseq-snakemake/pipeline/scheduler/cluster_config.json`
+When launching multiple samples on the server, it is essential to submit your jobs via Slurm.
+Slurm will manage resource allocation for each job.
+Our Ravenclaw server is already equipped with Slurm, and the virtual environment `prod_up` is pre-configured.

+If you are using a different server and need to specify memory or time requirements for certain jobs, you will need to modify the cluster configuration file accordingly.
+The cluster configuration file is located at `/nfs/PIPELINE/autoseq-snakemake/pipeline/scheduler/cluster_config.json`

-Here is an example of cluster configuration file structure.
+Below is an example structure of the cluster configuration file:

 ```
 {